matteocarpi/Bacterial-Factory/Pages/company.md

 - template: person
   avatar: "/uploads/matteo.jpg"
   name: Matteo Carpi
-  bio: |-
+  bio: He trained at the “Royal Central School of Speech and Drama”.
+He also studied
-    He trained at the “Royal Central School of Speech and Drama”.
-He also studied music and trained in Linklater’s Voice method “Freeing the Natural Voice”.
+    music and trained in Linklater’s Voice method “Freeing the Natural Voice”.
 He’s been working as musician, per- former, videomaker and web-developer.
 In his spare time, he makes cheese porn, which is particularly tasteless, making him a respectable member of the community.
 - template: person
   avatar: "/uploads/ainhoa.jpg"
   name: Ainhoa Hevia Uria
-  bio: |-
+  bio: Previously graduated in Acting and Dramatic Art at the ESAD Asturias, has been
-    Previously graduated in Acting and Dramatic Art at the ESAD Asturias, has been working as a performer and director in Spain, Portugal and Germany.
+    working as a performer and director in Spain, Portugal and Germany.
 She says she’s always cold, but we actually think she just loves the feeling of being hugged, all the time, by clothes.
 - template: person
   avatar: "/uploads/niall.jpg"
-  name: Niall Machin
+  name: Niall Fallon
-  bio: |-
+  bio: He is a performer, musician, and director of physical performance.
+He trained
-    He is a performer, musician, and director of physical performance.
-He trained as a Theatre Maker at the University of Kent.
+    as a Theatre Maker at the University of Kent.
 After working as an actor for theatre and film in England and touring internationally, he then relocated to Berlin where he easily looses his patience when people try boycotting his party plans by proposing Karaoke nights.
 - template: person
   avatar: "/uploads/julia.jpg"
   name: Julia Vandehof
-  bio: |-
+  bio: She is a theatre maker, actress and performer.
+She lives and works in Berlin
-    She is a theatre maker, actress and performer.
-She lives and works in Berlin and Vienna.
+    and Vienna.
 She trained at Drama College Vienna and graduated in Theatre, Film, and Media Studies at the University of Vienna.
 In her work she is interested in using a strong visual language with non-linear forms of narration.
 A collaborative way in devising and the idea of the Poetic Body are at the core of her work.
 company_picture: "/uploads/gut-buddies-theatre-company-picture.jpg"

 ---